Packa95392/nycflights-relational-analysis/README.md

-The plane-age-vs-delay question was set up but not carried to a full conclusion in this version of the project — the `anti_join` and missing-tailnum checks above were the necessary first step (confirming how much of the dataset can even be used for that comparison) before fitting any real model.
-That's a natural next step if this project gets revisited: join `flights` to `planes` on `tailnum`, exclude the ~2,500 flights with no tail number, and test delay against `year` (as a proxy for plane age).
+The plane-age-vs-delay question was set up but not carried to a full conclusion in this version of the project — the `anti_join` and missing-tailnum checks above were the necessary first step before fitting any real model.
+A natural next step: join `flights` to `planes` on `tailnum`, exclude the ~2,500 flights with no tail number, and test delay against `year` (as a proxy for plane age).

 ## References